cnoott/autopyrate_suite/README.txt

 See config.py for configurations to change the software to your needs

-autoPyrate_suite is a combination of 3 programs that work seperatly to torrent on a server to then transfer or delete those files.
+autoPyrate_suite is a combination of 3 programs that work seperatly to torrent on a server to then transfer to a client via SCP, or delete those files to free up space.
+I created it because my university blocks peer-to-peer traffic on their network (I wonder why) and I wanted a way I could download torrents.
+This script works by remotley accesing a server via ssh and running the neccesary programs.
+This program is by no means meant for piracy.
+Peer-to-peer networks have their advantages and it sucks that univesities have to block them.

 Dependencies:
-python3
+- python3
-paramiko python module
+- paramiko python module
-a server with transmission-daemon and transmission-cli installed
+- a server with transmission-daemon and transmission-cli installed

+My server-side setup:
+raspberry pi 3
+    -running raspian
+    -port forwarded ssh
+    -transmission-daemon and transmission-cli for torrent client (also comes with a web interface)

 Individual_programs: